DavideTedesco/ASPforMA_Xavier_Serra_Useful_Tips/README.md

 [Audacity](https://www.audacityteam.org/)

-*You can also install this tools via terminal on Linux:*
+*You can install this tools via terminal on Linux:*

 - *Sonic Visualizer*
 ```